Kurviger Website: Getting Started

 To save your route, click the green Save button to the right of the route name.
 Then, set a name and location and click Save route to save your route in the cloud.

 If you are working on a route that is already stored in the cloud, you can select the Save route as option from the menu.
 This allows you to either overwrite the existing route with your changes or create a new route under a different name.
-Further information about the Kurviger Cloud can be found here.

 To load a saved route from the Kurviger cloud, click on the Cloud area in the navigation bar.
 You are now in the Routes tab (there is also a Favorites tab, because you can also save these in the Kurviger cloud).
 Click on the desired folder and select your route.
 Clicking on Load route displays the route on the map so you can edit it further.
-Further information about the Kurviger Cloud can be found here.

 To export your route, click on the menu in the sidebar and select Export.
 Set all the export settings that are relevant to you and click on the Export button to export your route.